lirantal/nodejs-cli-apps-best-practices/README.md

 You may also choose to use customized exit codes with semantics of your program, but if you do, be sure to document them properly.

 Reference: A [list of exit codes](http://www.tldp.org/LDP/abs/html/exitcodes.html) used by the BASH shell

+### 6.5 Effortless bug reports

+✅ **Do:**
+Make it an effortless task to submit bug reports by providing a URL to open an issue and prepopulating the required data as much as possible.
+[Issue templates, like on GitHub](https://docs.github.com/en/free-pro-team@latest/github/building-a-strong-community/configuring-issue-templates-for-your-repository), allow to further guide the users as to which information is necessary.

+❌ **Otherwise:**
+Users get frustrated searching for how to report a bug and may end up with little helpful information, or not submitting an issue at all.

 # 7 Development